Monday

 A rift was growing between Stein & Raymond unlike that of a married couple that has ceased to communicate with each other.
 In a two part story featuring the first appearance of the Post-Crisis Parasite, Ronnie discovers that the reason Martin had been acting differently in recent weeks was due to his dealing with an inoperable brain tumour in which he had at most, one year left to live.

 This story arc is the foundation of what would lie ahead for the character and the series.
 Stein does not form part of the Firestorm matrix anymore.
 Instead, Mikhail Denisovitch who gained extraordinary abilities in miraculously surviving the nuclear Chernobyl plant accident is now the one who merges with Ronnie to make up the being known as Firestorm.
-Mikhail who was code named Pozhar (Fire) by the KGB was sent to destroy Firestorm which ironically, was part of an American/Russian contingency plan to thwart his plan for total Nuclear
+Mikhail who was code named Pozhar (Fire) by the KGB.

 A testimony to Ostrander's respect for readers; he did not portray a caricature of a Russian citizen.
 Mikhail is a family man who serves the state but loves his wife and children.
 Ostrander also shows the unlimited power the KGB still held upon the Soviet Communist government and those who lived under its rule.
 This opened the door for new unique stories with a fresh cast of characters and possibilities.

 Later issues saw the emergence of a third core character developing in Firestorm - his own.
 Like each and every one of us, Firestorm wants to love & be loved.
 Not just simply exist to thwart the scheming of villains, aliens and madmen.
-To comply to this new persona and give Firestorm a life of its own, Ronnie & Mikhail manage to head off to Ogaden which also coincides with some personal assignments.
-Ogaden is a country torn apart from civil war and famine situated south of Ethopia.
+Ronnie & Mikhail comply to this new persona and give Firestorm a life of its own.
 Again, Ostrander tackles social, political and world topics which was first spearheaded into our conscience by Bob Geldoff's Live Aid Concert.
-Although Firestorm's intentions are noble, his actions to help the starving populace results in more bloodshed & tears.
-A harsh brutal lesson for a being who can alter molecular structure but is unable to feed the hungry.
+Although Firestorm's intentions are noble, his actions results in more bloodshed & tears.
+A harsh brutal lesson for a being who can alter molecular structure but is often times helpless.

 Due to the poor paper quality on which the art was reproduced as well as the standard coloring and separation practices which were at the mercy of the technology of the time, production standards is certainly not what can be expected in today's comics.
 Ostrander was paired with skillful artists who rendered justice to his stories.
 Joe Brozowski, Tom Grindberg and Tom Mandrake each brought a style and look which complemented Firestorm's redesign.
 Another testimony of the editorial vision of this book to keep the character in a constant progression was to allow Joe Brozowski to try out a new pencilling style for a few issues.
 Under the pseudonym of J.J.
 Birch, Brozowski experimented on a new approach to telling a story.
 Catwoman fanatics will certainly recognize this name!
 DC kept this a mystery so that the fans would not judge this style to the one they had become accustomed to on prior issues.